So Cornish Pasty Week is over for another year

-From Sunday 23rd February, to its grand finale on Saturday 29th February at the World Pasty Championships at the Eden Project, Cornish Pasty Week will return for another week-long celebration for lovers of Cornwall’s hero food.
+It ran from Sunday 23rd February, to its grand finale on Saturday 29th February at the World Pasty Championships at the Eden Project, a week-long celebration for lovers of Cornwall’s hero food.

 Anyone can take part in Cornish Pasty Week with a #pastysmile.
 Simply download and print off your own smile to show how much you love a genuine Cornish pasty.

-The grand finale to Cornish Pasty Week, this is the day that professionals, amateurs, the young and the not so young come together at the Eden Project for a day of music and fun where Cornwall’s culinary gift to the world is the unquestionable hero of the day.
+This is the day that professionals, amateurs, the young and the not so young come together at the Eden Project for a day of music and fun where Cornwall’s culinary gift to the world is the unquestionable hero of the day.